stephanlamoureux/where-steve-codes/README.md

 ## Support

 Using the template?
-Support this effort by giving a star on GitHub, sharing your own blog and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/timlrx).
+Support this effort by giving a star on GitHub, sharing your own blog and giving a shout out on Twitter or becoming a project [sponsor](https://github.com/sponsors/timlrx).

-## Licence
+## License

 [MIT](https://github.com/timlrx/tailwind-nextjs-starter-blog/blob/main/LICENSE) © [Timothy Lin](https://www.timlrx.com)